 How to Enroll

-To enroll in NYSHIP's Young Adult Option, the young adult child or his/her parent must complete and sign the Young Adult Option form and send it to the Employee Benefits Division (see form for details).
+To enroll in NYSHIP's Young Adult Option, the young adult child or their parent must complete and sign the Young Adult Option form and send it to the Employee Benefits Division (see form for details).
 Applicants should include the first month's premium with the form to ensure the earliest possible effective date of coverage, as described above.
 To allow the parent of the Young Adult to speak with the Employee Benefits Division, the young adult must complete the HIPAA disclosure form.

 Termination of Coverage